PRAYER SHIFT IN THE NEW TESTAMENT (Part 2)

 Fifth, the believers can now exercise unlimited spiritual authority in prayer over the devil:

-More so, the people under the dispensation of the law had limited spiritual understanding about spiritual warfare because they were mostly fighting against flesh and blood (physical enemies).
+The people under the dispensation of the law had limited spiritual understanding about spiritual warfare because they were primarily fighting against flesh and blood (physical enemies).

 Ephesians 6:12 – NKJV